The software does not currently model term linked CI cover. This is in queue for future development.

-CI cover will only pay out in scenarios where you model a critical illness by dragging a Critical Illness event onto the timeline on the software's Time screen.
-You will find this event to the right side of the Time screen's Events palette.
+CI cover will only pay out in scenarios where you model a critical illness by adding a Critical Illness event onto the timeline using the Special Events.
+You will find these Special Events in the + button bottom right - Events.

 Also note that if you are running a scenario for critical illness, be sure to move the premium to the CI policy and remove the term policy from the plan, assuming that cover and premiums from the two policies combined end after the CI benefit payout.

-When entering the CI cover, be sure that the selected start event and the policy's term match those set for the life cover.
-Most importantly, set the Premium on the CI policy to 0, so as not to double bill your client for the coverage.
-You mention that this is joint cover.
-There is no concept of joint CI cover in the software, so presumably, you would need to make an entry for the client and another for the co-insured.
+There is no concept of joint CI cover in the software, so you would need to make an entry for the client and another for the co-insured.

 If you were to model the payout from the CI policy in a scenario, be sure to delete the second of the two CI entries.
 You would also need to switch the policy premium from the Term & Endowment screen to the Critical Illness screen and delete the life policy.
 The two/three policies aren't actually linked, so the life cover would remain in the plan even after the CI payout and the assumption is that the policy pays out on critical illness or death, but not twice, on both events.